HOLY WEEK SCHEDULE OF SERVICES

 A special collection will be taken for our Patriarchate.

 Blessed Palms and Pussy Willows will be distributed as you enter the Divine Liturgy.
-Teen SOYO will be selling decorated candles for the festal procession.

 Everyone is invited to stay for the Palm Sunday luncheon following the Liturgy.